commul/all4ling/content/english/about/projects/zeitshift.md

 1. Correct OCR mistakes
 2. Tag and classify words (names of people and places, parts-of-speech, etc.)

-You don't need to meet any prerequisites.
-Anyone can contribute!

-To make these tasks more engaging, we're developing games and activities designed to help you explore this wonderful collection of newspapers and the heritage of Tyrol as you contribute data!
+The only pre-requisite is that you have sufficient knowledge of German.
+To make these tasks more engaging, we're developing games and activities designed to help you explore this wonderful body of textual heritage as you contribute data!
 So far, we've developed one game and one activity.

 ##### Game preview: OCR correction